MSS Full Form-Market Stabilisation Scheme

 The implementation of MSS follows a structured approach:

-• Investors (banks, financial institutions) purchase these bonds, leading to a reduction in liquidity in the banking system.
+- Investors (banks, financial institutions) purchase these bonds, reducing liquidity in the banking system.

-• Since the funds raised under MSS are not used for fiscal spending, the money supply decreases, controlling inflation.
+- Funds raised under MSS are not used for fiscal spending, decreasing the money supply and controlling inflation.

 Significance of MSS in Monetary Policy

-• MSS supports the monetary policy framework by giving the RBI a tool to manage sudden liquidity surges.
+- Provides the RBI with a tool to manage sudden liquidity surges.

-• Excess liquidity can fuel asset price bubbles in real estate or stock markets.
-MSS helps reduce such risks by absorbing surplus money.
+- Reduces risks of asset price bubbles in real estate or stock markets by absorbing surplus money.

 Challenges and Limitations of MSS

-While MSS is an effective liquidity management tool, it faces some limitations:
+While MSS is an effective tool, it faces certain limitations:

-• Effective MSS implementation requires close coordination between the RBI and government.
+- Requires close coordination between the RBI and government for effective implementation.

 Case Study: Use of MSS During Demonetisation (2016)

-One of the most significant applications of MSS was during India’s 2016 demonetisation, when ₹500 and ₹1,000 notes were withdrawn from circulation.
-The RBI used MSS to absorb the sudden surge in bank deposits, preventing excessive money supply growth and inflation.
-It issued MSS bonds worth ₹6 trillion, ensuring liquidity was managed effectively.
+During India’s 2016 demonetisation, when ₹500 and ₹1,000 notes were withdrawn, the RBI used MSS to absorb a surge in bank deposits.
+It issued MSS bonds worth ₹6 trillion, preventing excessive money supply growth and inflation, ensuring effective liquidity management.

 Future of Market Stabilisation Scheme